ThisProgrammerG/turn_based_pygame/README.md

 # turn_based_pygame
 ### Simulate taking turns.

-At the click of a button, TurnHandler selects the next player.
+At the click of a button, TurnHandler selects a next player.